 The Medical School for International Health grew out of collaborations between faculty at Ben-Gurion University of the Negev and Columbia University Medical Center.
-It combines Ben-Gurion University's international reputation as a leader in humanistically-oriented community medicine with Columbia's reputation for excellence in medical education and its extensive network of faculty, researchers and clinical resources.
+It combines Ben-Gurion University's international reputation as a leader in a humanistic approach to community medicine with Columbia's reputation for excellence in medical education and its extensive network of faculty, researchers and clinical resources.

-The goals of the school are set jointly and curriculum is developed and approved by Ben-Gurion University faculty in consultation with faculty from Columbia University.
-Exchange programs allow faculty from Columbia University and other medical schools to take part in the school and assist in developing post-graduate training opportunities.
+Now in its sixteenth year, the MSIH's curriculum is developed and approved by Ben-Gurion University faculty in consultation with faculty from Columbia University.
+Exchange programs allow faculty from Columbia University and other medical schools in the United States and Canada to take part in the school and assist in developing post-graduate training opportunities.

 An Admissions Committee comprised of faculty from both universities make admissions decisions.
-The admissions process is conducted by the Admissions office, which is located on the Columbia University campusin New York.
+The admissions process is conducted by the MSIH Admissions office, which is located in New York.
 The medical degree is awarded by Ben-Gurion University of the Negev.

 Columbia University Medical Center's collaboration with BGU's Medical School for International health extends to the following areas:

-Allen Pavilion Harlem Hospital Milstein Hospital Morgan Stanley Children's Hospita
+Allen Pavilion Harlem Hospital Milstein Hospital Morgan Stanley Children's Hospital

 New York-Presbyterian Hospital St. Luke's-Roosevelt Hospital Stamford Hospital, Stamford, CT